cgilling/fab-proxy/README.md

+# Notice of Deprecation

+Unfortunately I have not had time to keep up to date with this project and in the meantime someone else has taken the same idea and seems to be supporting it better.
+So head over to [fabproxy.com](https://fabproxy.com/) and try it out!

 # FAB Proxy

 A tool to help with printing out proxy cards for Flesh and Blood.
 Check it out in action [here](https://cgilling.github.io/fab-proxy/).